kaseywolff/Codesweeper/README.md

 I thoroughly enjoyed working on this project and am still enjoying adding to it.
 I learned a lot about React, changing state, SCSS, implementing logic, and beginning to set up a database for users.
 At this time, the code isn't as clean as it could be and will require some tidying and refactoring.

-Feel free to fork and clone this repo
+Feel free to fork and clone this repo.
+Enjoy!